Home · September 15, 2023

 Learn how homebuying contingencies like the inspection, appraisal and title search may affect the closing process.

-Once you know your lender's requirements, an agent or broker helps you determine how much homeowners' insurance to buy.
+Once you know your lender's requirements, an agent or broker can help you determine how much homeowners insurance to buy.

 At least 3 business days before the settlement date, your lender is required to provide you with a closing disclosure form detailing all final terms and costs.